 I loved Hearthstone so much; it was one of the most fun games I ever played.
 And yet I regret it immensely all the same.

-No, this isn’t (only) because of the Hong Kong stuff, though I will never buy an Activision-Blizzard game again until they completely change course, which they will never do.
+No, this isn’t (only) because of the Hong Kong stuff.
+Though, I will never buy an Activision-Blizzard game again until they completely change course.
+Which they will never do, because megacorporations don’t care.

 The game was just so much of a waste of time for me.
-A waste of literal money, too–besides the single-player expansions I bought, which were really good, I will admit, I probably spent another $100 on the game just from impulse arena runs and digital booster packs and whatnot.
-But money aside, I poured probably a thousand hours into the game, more than any other video game I’ve ever played.
+A waste of literal money, too.
+Besides the single-player expansions, which were honestly really good, I probably spent $100 on the game just from impulse arena runs and digital booster packs and whatnot.
+But as for time?
+I poured probably a thousand hours into the game.
+That’s more than any other video game I’ve ever played.

 And was it really worth it?